 - As is common within health and social care and education sectors, our employees are primarily female, and women outnumber men in each pay quartile. - There are proportionally more part-time jobs in our lower pay brackets, which are societally still more likely to be filled by women.
-Within Sight Scotland 39% of roles are part time and of these 88% are filled by women and only 12% by men. - The ordinary pay used for gender pay gap calculations excludes salary sacrifice schemes, and as such the level of participation in salary sacrifice schemes is worth noting.
-We operate salary exchange for the following purposes: pensions, childcare vouchers, cycle to work and holiday purchase scheme.
-There are gender differences in the uptake and level of deductions through salary sacrifice schemes.
-Our schemes including pensions are taken up primarily by female employees (72% of salary scheme members are female, 28% are male).
+Within Sight Scotland 37.5% of roles are part time and of these 86% are filled by women and only 14% by men.